ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Knowledge emerges when information is interpreted using reasoning and understanding.
+&nbsp;     Knowledge arises when information is interpreted using reasoning,

+&nbsp;     experience, and understanding.

 &nbsp;   </p>